john Doyle Ac, QC

 Lynn Arnold AO, FAICD

-Dr Lynn Arnold is a former SA Premier and past CEO of large agencies such as World Vision Australia and Anglicare SA spanning 15 years, and is also ordained as Anglican Deacon and later Priest by the Archbishop of Adelaide.
+Dr Lynn Arnold is a former SA Premier and past CEO of World Vision Australia and Anglicare SA spanning 15 years.
+He is also ordained as Anglican Deacon and later Priest by the Archbishop of Adelaide.

 Understanding that many prisoners are disconnected from family and community, which inevitably leads them back into crime, Lynn wants to help educate the community, individuals and churches as to how they can be part of the restorative justice solution.

-Henry Olonga was born in Zambia in 1976 to a Kenyan father and a Zimbabwean mother.
-Henry made his international cricketing debut in 1995, becoming the youngest player and first black cricketer to play for Zimbabwe and helping his team to its first ever Test victory.
+Henry Olonga made his international cricketing debut in 1995, becoming the youngest player and first black cricketer to play for Zimbabwe and helping his team to its first ever Test victory.

-Henry achieved international recognition (along with team mate Andy Flower) in 2003 by wearing a black armband in a Cricket World Cup match to protest against the policies of Zimbabwe’s government.
+Henry achieved international recognition in 2003 by wearing a black armband in a Cricket World Cup match to protest against the policies of Zimbabwe’s government.
 Following this incident Henry had to flee Zimbabwe in fear of his life, finding refuge in England.

-To find out more about Henry’s story, click here to watch Henry’s profile on ABC’s Lateline.
+To find out more about Henry’s story, click here (ABC’s Lateline).